Cats have various ways of communicating. They usually do it through meowing, hissing, chirping, yowling, and so forth.

-And while they may not be capable of speaking our language they can still tell us many things even without using any actual sounds.
+And while they may not be capable of speaking our language, they can still tell us many things even without using any actual sounds.
 How?
-It’s simply called body language.
+It’s called body language.
 Kitties have a unique way of showing emotions and expressing needs or demands.

 And one of the most basic types of feline body language is your cat’s tail movement.

 Felines hold their tails in diverse positions for many reasons.
 For example, they can show submission or can cheerfully greet somebody just with the way they’re holding their tail.

 While tail positions and the emotions behind them vary, one of the most interesting movements is wagging.